jiamingmao/principles-of-economics/Info.md

 ## Homework

-We will use [Moodle](https://l.xmu.edu.cn/course/view.php?id=921) for course-related announcements and homework.
-Homework assignments should be prepared using the `markdown` language and rendered to either `html` or `pdf`.
+We will be using [SPOC](https://l.xmu.edu.cn/) for course-related announcements and homework.
+Homework assignments should be prepared using `markdown` or `LaTeX` and rendered to either `html` or `pdf`.
 For assignments that involve data analysis, you should write your homework in `R markdown`, which allows you to include `R` codes and automatically generate their output.